Wellbeing & Lifestyle

 With professional guidance handling financial complexity, people regain mental bandwidth to focus on what matters most—family, career, hobbies, health, and personal growth—rather than constant money worries.

-While statistics tell part of the story, the real impact of financial advice on mental health comes through in people's lived experiences:
+While statistics tell part of the story, the real impact of financial advice on mental health comes through in everyday experiences.
+Common benefits reported by advised Kiwis include:

 The ROI of Better Mental Health